 Director of Advocacy & Representation

-Alberta College of Art + Design Students’ Association
+Alberta University of the Arts Students’ Association